-- b.
+b.
 Project: 20 pages

-- c.
-Budget: 20 pages
+c.
+Budget: 30 pages

-- d.
-Other: 10 pages

 The page limits are not fungible.
 Over-limit pages from one section cannot take the place of under-limit pages from another.
-For example, if an applicant has 15 pages in the project part, five (5) less than the limit, it is not allowed to submit 25 budget part pages, five (5) over the 20-page limit for the budget part.
+For example, if an applicant has 15 pages in the project part, five (5) less than the limit, it is not allowed to submit 35 budget part pages, five (5) over the 30-page limit for the budget part.

 Every page counts towards the limit including cover pages.
 In order to stay within the page limits, applicants may need to omit irrelevant pages from financial statements, label the tops of pages instead of using cover pages, or omit reports and promotional brochures that are not really necessary.
 Another way to reduce the number of pages in an application is to send eligibility determination documents directly to ITA rather than include them in the application.
-This can be done even after the deadline for submitting an MDCP application has passed.
+This should be done before the deadline for submitting an MDCP application has passed, but also may be done after the deadline.